Feeling Tired Despite Getting Enough Hours of Sleep? This Could be the Culprit

 How Light at Night Affects Your Body

-Interestingly, the studies found that messing with our body’s internal clock can also directly affect our mood, which could help us better understand depression and anxiety.
+Interestingly, the studies also found that messing with our body’s internal clock can directly affect our mood, which could help us better understand depression and anxiety.

-Current clinical trials at West Virginia University are exploring ways to reduce the harmful effects of nighttime lighting, especially in healthcare settings.
+Current clinical trials at West Virginia University are exploring ways to reduce the harmful effects of night-time lighting, especially in healthcare settings.
 These trials aim to determine whether improved lighting conditions can enhance recovery after medical procedures such as strokes and heart surgeries, as well as benefit shift workers who often experience disrupted sleep.

-Why Timing Matters
+Why Timing Matters for reasearch

 Recognizing time of day as an important biological variable could lead to more consistent and accurate scientific results, helping us better understand and treat diseases associated with disrupted biological rhythms.